2001–02 AEK Athens F.C. season: Overview

 The summer of 2001 found AEK Athens once again in the midst of great administrative and financial problems.
-The multinationals ENIC and Netmed were looking all summer for interested parties to buy the or take over the management of the club.
-Eventually, the controversial businessman and well-known from his past in the basketball team, Makis Psomiadis, through the company "Ippoventure", became the new boss of AEK.
-Makis Psomiadis initially put in the position of president his friend and businessman, Filon Antonopoulos and later his cousin, Charilaos Psomiadis.
-In the competitive part, however, Psomiadis seemed to be quite capable.
-He brought as the team's coach, Fernando Santos, and added to the roster, the Paraguayan international defender, Carlos Gamarra, as a loan from Flamengo.
+The multinationals ENIC and Netmed were searching all summer for interested parties to buy the or take over the management of the club.
+Eventually, the controversial businessman and well known from his past in the basketball team, Makis Psomiadis, through the company "Ippoventure", became the new boss of AEK.
+Psomiadis initially put in the position of president his friend and businessman, Filon Antonopoulos and later his cousin, Charilaos.
+In the competitive part, however, Psomiadis seemed to be quite capable, as he brought Fernando Santos as the new coach and added to the roster, the Paraguayan international defender, Carlos Gamarra, on loan from Flamengo.

 AEK started the championship very well and from an outsider they slowly became a favorite for the title, with Santos demonstrating a disciplined and well-done team.
-However, 3 consecutive defeats in January 2002 suddenly made the situation very difficult and the first problems in the Psomiadis-Santos relations begun.
-The team continued well, however, and competed with Olympiacos for the title race until the end.
-Finally, on 20 April 2002, a match that was deemed as "final", took place in Olympic Stadium for the penultimate matchday, where Olympiacos won 4–3 and conclusively AEK lost the title in a draw with 58 points each.
+However, 3 consecutive defeats in January suddenly made the situation very difficult and the first problems in the Psomiadis-Santos relations begun.
+Nevertheless, the team continued well and competed with Olympiacos for the title until the end.
+Eventually, on 20 April, in a match that was deemed as "final" for the penultimate matchday at the Olympic Stadium, Olympiacos won by 4–3 and conclusively AEK lost the title in a draw with 58 points each.